jina-ai/jina-hub/README.md

 ## License

-If you have downloaded a copy of the Jina binary or source code, please note that Jina's binary and source code are both licensed under the [Apache 2.0](LICENSE).
+Copyright (c) 2020 Jina AI Limited.
+All rights reserved.

+Jina is licensed under the Apache License, Version 2.0.
+[See LICENSE for the full license text.](LICENSE)